aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/slide-section/_index.md

 After you create a section in a PowerPoint presentation, you may decide to change its name.

-This sample code shows you how to change the name of a section in a presentation in Javascript using Aspose.Slides:
+This sample code shows you how to change the name of a section in a presentation in JavaScript using Aspose.Slides:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");